C-Stew/c-stew.github.io-old/index.md

   - Male (He/Him)
   - *Don't ask for my age, you probably won't get an answer.*
   - I'm not very talkative, but I open up around people I'm comfortable with.
+  - I'm on US Eastern Time, and I do observe daylight savings.

 ### Find me here!